OzuYatamutsu/rat-transport-protocol/README.md

 #### `accept()`
 Accepts a connection from a connection queue and returns a new client socket to use.
 This removes the connection from the connection queue.
 If there are no connections in the queue, this is a blocking I/O call, and the program will sleep until a connection is available to accept.
 The client socket will have an established connection to the client.
 #### `allow_keepalives(bool)`
 Directs the socket to follow or ignore keep-alive messages.
 The default is to allow keep-alives.
-This setting can be set on individual client sockets returned from \texttt{accept()}, or for all clients on a server socket by setting it on the server socket instead.
+This setting can be set on individual client sockets returned from `accept()` or for all clients on a server socket by setting it on the server socket instead.

 ### Client
 #### `connect(address, port, send_keepalives)`